 Stockholder Proposal on Reporting Political Contributions

 The International Brotherhood of Teamsters, 25 Louisiana Avenue, NW, Washington, D.C.
-20001, beneficial owners of no less than 64 shares of Allstate common stock as of December 11, 2017, intends to propose the following resolution at the annual meeting.
+20001, beneficial owner of no less than 64 shares of Allstate common stock as of November 19, 2018, intends to propose the following resolution at the Annual Meeting.

-Disclosure is in the best interest of the company and its shareholders.
-The Supreme Court recognized this in Citizens United: “[D]isclosure permits citizens and shareholders to react to the speech of corporate entities in a proper way.
+Disclosure is in the best interest of the Company and its shareholders.
+The Supreme Court recognized this in its 2010 Citizens United decision, which said, “[D]isclosure permits citizens and shareholders to react to the speech of corporate entities in a proper way.
 This transparency enables the electorate to make informed decisions and give proper weight to different speakers and messages.”

-Publicly available records show Allstate has contributed at least $4.4 million in corporate funds to state and local parties and candidates, and 527 political committees, since 2010.
-(CQ: moneyline.cq.com and National Institute on Money in State Politics: www.followthemoney.org)
+Publicly available records show Allstate has contributed at least $2,350,000 in corporate funds since the 2010 election cycle.
+(CQMoneyLine: http://moneyline.cq.com; National Institute on Money in State Politics: http://www.followthemoney.org).

 Board of Directors’ Statement in Opposition to the Stockholder Proposal on Reporting Political Contributions